Cherubina de Gabriak: Duel

 Nikolai Gumilyov was outraged by the thought that his passionate romantic correspondence might in fact have been with a mocking Maximilian Voloshin.
 Even so, Dmitrieva claimed that she had written the letters to Gumilyov herself, had indeed been in love, but had known the romance would end the moment Gumilyov saw her.

-Gumilyov allegedly talked in public about his romantic affair with Dmitrieva and he did it in rather rude expressions, and on 19 November 1909, at the studio of artist Ivan Bilibin, Voloshin slapped Gumilyov across the face, which by the customs of the time made a duel inevitable.
+Gumilyov allegedly talked in public about his romantic affair with Dmitrieva and he did it in rather rude expressions, and on 19 November 1909, at the studio of artist Ivan Bilibin, Voloshin slapped Gumilyov across the face, by the customs of the time made a duel inevitable.
 The duel took place on 22 November on the banks of the Chernaya River, which had been the site of the fatal duel between Alexander Pushkin and Georges d'Anthès.
 Voloshin's seconds were Aleksei Nikolaevich Tolstoi and Count Shervashidze; Gumilyov's seconds were Mikhail Kuzmin and Eugene Znosko-Borovsky.

-Antique flint smoothbore pistols without flies of the Pushkin era were chosen.
+Antique flint smoothbore pistols without sights of the Pushkin era were chosen.
 Gumilyov shot first, but missed (or according to another version shot into the air).
 Voloshin's pistol misfired.
 He proposed to end the duel, but Gumilyov insisted that Voloshin has to shoot.
 Voloshin tried to shoot a second time - again a misfire.
 Gumilev insisted on Voloshin's third attempt, but the seconds refused and declared the duel over.
 Later, Voloshin confessed that he simply didn't know how to shoot.
 The seconds offered that they shake hands, but both refused.
 All contacts between them were broken off until a few months before Gumilyov's death in 1921, when he visited Voloshin.
-The next meeting and reconciliation took place only in Feodosia (in the Crimea) - Gumilev denied at the meeting that he had said the words attributed to him about Dmitrieva in 1909, accused Dmitrieva herself of pure fiction.
+The next meeting and reconciliation took place only in Feodosia (in Crimea) - Gumilev denied at the meeting that he had said the words attributed to him about Dmitrieva in 1909, accused Dmitrieva herself of pure fiction.